Long time coming: Rivers, Chargers beat Dolphins, 30-10

 The 37-year-old quarterback hadn’t been born yet the last time the Chargers won a road game versus the Dolphins, which made Sunday’s 30-10 victory especially sweet, even if it came against a team off to a historically bad start.

 Rivers compounded Miami’s misery by throwing for 310 yards and two scores.
-He completed 24 of 30 attempts with no interceptions and directed a 10 1/2-minute drive in the third quarter that helped Los Angeles take control.
+He completed 24 of 30 attempts with no interceptions and directed a 10+-minute drive in the third quarter that helped Los Angeles take control.

 The Chargers (2-2) had lost eight games in a row in Miami.
 Their last victory came in an overtime playoff thriller in January 1982 that’s regarded as one of the greatest games in NFL history.